 Some traders opt to develop specific strategies for trading after hours or for news events, but typically the after-hours strategies employed will be quite similar to those used during regular trading hours.

 Traders may opt to use a news-related strategy or a trend following strategy.
-While the strategy guidelines will be the same for trading after hours and during regular market hours, traders should make extra accommodation for increased spreads, lower volume and bigger price moves when trading after hours.
-These factors could render stop losses ineffective, which means increased risk of large losses.
+While the strategy guidelines will be the same for trading after hours and during regular market hours, traders should make extra accommodation for increased spreads, lower volume, and bigger price moves when trading after hours.
+These factors could render stop losses ineffective, which means an increased risk of large losses.
 For this reason, consider reducing your position size (from what you would normally trade during regular market hours) if trading after hours.

 Final Word on Trading After Hours